 When referring to prescription drugs we are mainly referring to drugs that are normally prescribed by a licensed physician or any professional health care provider with the authority to issue prescriptions for medication to treat an authentic diagnosed condition.
 But when these are abused they are harmful.
-Addiction, overdose and death attributed to prescription medication has been on the rise in North America.
+Addiction, overdose, and death attributed to prescription medication have been on the rise in North America.

 Classification of Prescription Drugs on the Market

 Prescription drugs used for recreational purposes usually falls into one of these four classifications: